OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-05.md

 ## Song of Solomon 5:2

-I was asleep but my heart was awake.
+I was asleep, yet my heart was awake.
-A voice!
-My beloved was knocking:
+I heard a voice!
+My beloved was at the door:
 “Open to me, my sister, my darling,
-My dove, my perfect one!
+My dove, my flawless one!
-For my head is drenched with dew,
+For my head is soaked with dew,
-My locks with the damp of the night.”
+My hair with the moisture of the night.”

 ## Song of Solomon 5:3